Kanikacoder13/Summer-Training-2026/Day-09.md

 ## Objective

-The objective of today's session was to understand the fundamentals of Exploratory Data Analysis (EDA) by analyzing a real-world housing dataset.
-The session focused on inspecting data, identifying patterns, detecting outliers, visualizing relationships between features, and drawing meaningful insights before applying Machine Learning algorithms.
+The objective of today's session was to understand the fundamentals of Exploratory Data Analysis (EDA) and learn how to inspect, understand, and summarize a real-world dataset before applying Machine Learning algorithms.
+The session focused on dataset exploration, identifying missing values, understanding feature distributions, and performing univariate analysis using visualization techniques.

 ---

 ## Topics Covered

 ### 1. Introduction to Exploratory Data Analysis (EDA)

 - Importance of EDA in Machine Learning.
-- Understanding datasets before model building.
+- Understanding data before model building.
 - Steps involved in exploratory data analysis.
-- Identifying patterns, trends, and anomalies in data.
+- Identifying patterns, trends, and anomalies in datasets.

-### 2. Dataset Loading and Inspection
+### 2. Loading and Inspecting the Dataset

 - Loading the House Price dataset using Pandas.
+- Displaying initial records using `head()`.
-- Exploring dataset structure.
+- Understanding dataset dimensions.
+- Inspecting column names and data types.
-- Viewing dataset information using:
+- Checking dataset information using `info()`.
-  - `head()`
-  - `info()`
-  - `columns`
-  - `shape`
-  - `dtypes`
-- Checking missing values using `isnull().sum()`.
+- Identifying missing values using `isnull().sum()`.

+### 3. Understanding Dataset Features

+- Price
+- Bedrooms
+- Bathrooms
+- Square Foot Living Area
+- Floors
+- Waterfront
+- Year Built
+- House Condition

-### 3. Univariate Analysis
+### 4. Univariate Analysis

-- Distribution of house prices using Histogram.
+- Distribution of House Prices using Histogram.
-- Understanding price distribution with Kernel Density Estimation (KDE).
+- Understanding data distribution using Kernel Density Estimation (KDE).
-- Bedroom count analysis using Count Plot.
+- Bedroom frequency analysis using Count Plot.
+- Detecting unusual bedroom counts.
-- Identifying unusual bedroom count outliers.
+- Identifying houses with extremely high bedroom values as potential outliers.

-### 4. Bivariate Analysis
-- Relationship between house size and price using Scatter Plot.
-- Comparing house prices based on waterfront availability using Box Plot.
-- Analyzing the impact of house condition on price using Bar Plot.

-### 5. Correlation Analysis
-- Understanding relationships between numerical features.
-- Generating a correlation matrix.
-- Visualizing feature relationships using a Correlation Heatmap.
-- Interpreting positive and negative correlations.

-### 6. Data Analysis and Insights
-- Identifying influential features affecting house prices.
-- Detecting outliers for future preprocessing.
-- Understanding feature relationships before model training.
-- Preparing the cleaned dataset for the next stage of Machine Learning.

 ---